 After being named as the Bundesliga Player of the Year in 2014-15, De Bruyne returned to the Premier League with Manchester City.

-Since then, the Belgian has shown himself to be one of the best midfielders in the world, helping City win two league titles under Pep Guardiola.
+Since then, the Belgian has shown himself to be one of the best midfielders in the world, helping City win four league titles under Pep Guardiola.

 We probably should’ve included Tiago to provide some balance to the midfield, but we couldn’t leave Mata out, could we?